vtexdocs/dev-portal-content/docs/guides/Integration Guides/recaptcha/implementing-recaptcha-in-integrations.md

 >⚠️ You must have a [Beta environment](https://help.vtex.com/pt/tutorial/acessar-o-ambiente-beta-pelo-dominio-myvtex-com--3BHM289568gcSwk2O80Asu) and use [Checkout V6](https://help.vtex.com/pt/tutorial/ativar-o-checkout-v6--7qVqv3ptRvpVVplrvg8ruH) to test the feature.

->ℹ️ In order to simulate an untrustworthy session, try accessing the shopping cart’s link through an anonymous browser window. reCAPTCHA validation will probably be required.
+> ℹ️️ In order to simulate an untrustworthy session, try accessing the shopping cart’s link through an anonymous browser window. reCAPTCHA validation will probably be required.

 ## Getting the reCAPTCHA key